 Underlying EBIT for FY2012 increased by US\$873 million to a record US\$14.2 billion.
 The outstanding financial performance was underpinned by record production at WAIO, which increased Underlying EBIT by US\$2.4 billion.
-This was partially offset by the decline in realised prices, which reduced Underlying EBIT by US\$1.3 billion, net of price-linked costs.
+This was partially offset by a seven per cent and five per cent decline in fines and lump prices, respectively, which reduced Underlying EBIT by US\$1.3 billion, net of price-linked costs.
 While the acquisition of the HWE Mining subsidiaries in September 2012 eliminated third party contractor margin, one-off integration costs and an increase in exploration expense more than offset the cost savings achieved during the period.